Dileep-royal/webDevJourney/markdownfiles/week-0/day04.md

 <meta name="msapplication-TileImage" content="path of the image">
 ```

-* to import and show social media linking special cards.
+* to import and show social media linking special cards like twitter,github,linkedin,etc.
 * contains link and script element
 * link element have attributes like href and rel. rel defines type type of assest to load e.g icon,stylesheet,preload.
 * script have src attribute to link javascript file to html.